orbeon/orbeon-forms-doc/contributors/building-orbeon-forms.md

 ### GitHub token

-Start Orbeon Forms 2021.1, some packages are hosted by [GitHub Packages](https://github.com/features/packages).

-Unfortunately, as of May 2022, there is no way to enable downloading these packages anonymously via tools like Maven or sbt.
+Starting with Orbeon Forms 2021.1, some packages are hosted by [GitHub Packages](https://github.com/features/packages).
+Unfortunately, as of May 2022, there is no way to enable downloading these packages fully anonymously via tools like Maven or sbt.
 There is a now [multi-year thread on GitHub about this](https://github.community/t/download-from-github-package-registry-without-authentication/14407/146).

-Until that is addressed, or until we move to another host for packages, this means that a GitHub Token is needed to build Orbeon Forms.
+This means that until that is addressed, or until we move to another host for packages, a GitHub token is needed to build Orbeon Forms.

 If you have a GitHub account: